New York virus toll doubles in 72 hours as hot spots spread

 Scientists offered more evidence Wednesday that the coronavirus can be spread by seemingly healthy people who show no clear symptoms, leading the U.S. government to issue new guidance warning that anyone exposed to the disease can be considered a potential carrier.

-Many countries are now modeling their response to the virus in part after China, which in January closed off an entire province home to tens of millions of people in what at the time was an unprecedented lockdowns.
+Many countries are now modeling their response to the virus in part after China, which in January closed off an entire province home to tens of millions of people in what at the time was an unprecedented lockdown.
 The government says the measures have been a success, with nearly all new cases of the virus imported from abroad.

 People in Wuhan, once the epicenter of the crisis, are starting to return to work.
 They are being tracked by a smartphone app that shows if they are symptom free.
 The app is required to board a subway, check into a hotel or just enter the city.